telerik/winforms-docs/gridview/rows/drag-and-drop.md

 {{endregion}}

 The last event we want to handle in our implementation is the PreviewDragDrop event.
 This event allows you to get a handle on all the aspects of the drag and drop operation, the source (drag) grid, the destination (target) grid, as well as the row being dragged.
 This is where we will initiate the actual physical move of the row(s) from one grid to the other.
-Implement the handler as follows:#_[C#] _
+Implement the handler as follows:

 {{source=..\SamplesCS\GridView\Rows\DragAndDropRadGrid.cs region=PreviewDragDrop}}
 {{source=..\SamplesVB\GridView\Rows\DragAndDropRadGrid.vb region=PreviewDragDrop}}